akfamily/akshare/README.md

 ## Statement

+1. All data provided by [AkShare](https://github.com/jindaxiang/akshare) is just for academic research purpose;

-1. The data provided by [AkShare](https://github.com/jindaxiang/akshare) is for reference only and does not constitute any investment proposal;
+2. The data provided by [AkShare](https://github.com/jindaxiang/akshare) is for reference only and does not constitute any investment proposal;

-2. Any investor based on [AkShare](https://github.com/jindaxiang/akshare) research should pay more attention to data risk;
+3. Any investor based on [AkShare](https://github.com/jindaxiang/akshare) research should pay more attention to data risk;

-3. [AkShare](https://github.com/jindaxiang/akshare) will insist on providing open-source financial data;
+4. [AkShare](https://github.com/jindaxiang/akshare) will insist on providing open-source financial data;

-4. Based on some uncontrollable factors, some data interfaces in [AkShare](https://github.com/jindaxiang/akshare) may be removed;
+5. Based on some uncontrollable factors, some data interfaces in [AkShare](https://github.com/jindaxiang/akshare) may be removed;

-5. Please follow the relevant open-source protocol used by [AkShare](https://github.com/jindaxiang/akshare)
+6. Please follow the relevant open-source protocol used by [AkShare](https://github.com/jindaxiang/akshare)

 ## Show your style